abbbi/virtnbdbackup/README.md

   ```

   Debian bullseye or Ubuntu 20.x include libvirt versions supporting this
-  feature already.
+  feature already, but the virtual machine configuration must be adopted

-* Virtual machines running on libvirt versions < 7.6.0 **must enable
+  for it to be usable.

-  incremental backup feature** by including the capability statement and using
+  To activate the incremental backup feature on libvirt versions <= 7.6.0
-  the extended schema (the first line must be changed, too) in its
+  change the virtual machine config using `virsh edit <vm>` like so: (the
-  configuration as shown below:
+  first line must be changed too!):

  ```
   <domain type='kvm' id='1' xmlns:qemu='http://libvirt.org/schemas/domain/qemu/1.0'>